Krystian19/cactus-app/README.md

     - [ ] Write tests for this service
         - [ ] Write instructions of how to run the tests
     - [ ] Write travis configfile for this module
+    - [x] Write seeder script for this module
 + - [ ] Setup client service testing pipeline, maintainability score, and code coverage
     - [ ] Write tests for this service
         - [ ] Write instructions of how to run the tests